 At times, these intrepid writers missed deadlines, and I can see why: life intrudes, and writing halts, for whatever reason.
 It’s been said that Thackeray was highly critical of authors who didn’t have the endings worked out before the opening chapters were published–which just about covered all of his contemporaries.

-I got the idea to serialize this work-in-progress from my good friend and fellow co-founder of Myrddin Publishing Group, UK author, Shaun Allan.
+Today we’re talking with my good friend and fellow co-founder of Myrddin Publishing Group, UK author, Shaun Allan.
 He is the author of several award-winning children’s stories, copious amounts of poetry, and the adult horror novel, Sin, which has garnered a great deal of critical acclaim and is one of the most popular books on Wattpad.

 According to Wikipedia, as of April 2014: